KarenMazaDelgado/Neuroscan-Frontend/README.md

 # NeuroScan: AI-Powered Brain Aneurysm Detection System

 **NeuroScan** is a full-stack medical AI application for detecting brain vessel abnormalities (aneurysms) from MRA scans.
-This monorepo contains the complete system: frontend interface, inference backend, and model training code.
+This repo contains the complete system: frontend interface, inference backend, and model training code.

-## 🎯 Project Overview
+## Project Overview

+**Problem Statement:** To what extent can AI detect abnormal vessel patterns in brain MRA scans compared to manual radiologist review?

-NeuroScan serves as an **AI-powered triage tool** to assist radiologists in detecting potentially life-threatening brain aneurysms.
+NeuroScan serves as an AI-powered triage tool to assist radiologists in detecting potentially life-threatening brain aneurysms.
 The system:

-- **Flags potential aneurysms** for clinical review (does not replace radiologist judgment)
+- Flags potential aneurysms for clinical review (does not replace radiologist judgment)
-- **Reduces diagnostic burden** by pre-screening scans during high-volume shifts
+- Reduces diagnostic burden by pre-screening scans during high-volume shifts
-- **Works with lower-resolution data** (64×64×64 voxels) to support under-resourced healthcare settings
+- Works with lower-resolution data (64×64×64 voxels) to support under-resourced healthcare settings
-- **Achieves 83.72% sensitivity** on the validation set, with room for improvement through higher-resolution training data
+- Achieves 83.72% sensitivity on the validation set, approaching the ~95% sensitivity reported in clinical MRA studies

-## 📁 Repository Structure
+## Repository Structure

-This is a monorepo containing three main components:
+This repo contains three main components:

 ```
 Neuroscan-Frontend/